uneasycode/uneasycode.github.io/pages/rsvp.md

 ### 5. Keeping the Reservation Alive (Soft State)

-RSVP uses a “soft state” system.
+RSVP uses a "soft state" system.
 Regular update messages keep the reservation active.
-If the network doesn’t see updates, it automatically frees the resources.
+If the network doesn't see updates, it automatically frees the resources.

 ## Key RSVP Messages and Concepts

 - **PATH message:** Sent by the sender, sets up the route and describes resource needs.
 - **RESV message:** Sent by the receiver, requests needed resources.
 - **Tear messages (PATH TEAR/RESV TEAR):** Used to remove reservations that are no longer needed.
-- **Error messages:** Notify if requested resources can’t be provided.
+- **Error messages:** Notify if requested resources can't be provided.

 ## Highlighted Features of RSVP

 - **Receiver-Initiated:** The receiver controls what resources to request—especially useful for group communication (multicast).
 - **Flexible:** Works for both single (unicast) and multiple (multicast) receivers.
-- **Not a Routing Protocol:** RSVP doesn’t decide how data travels; it just reserves resources along the chosen route.
+- **Not a Routing Protocol:** RSVP doesn't decide how data travels; it just reserves resources along the chosen route.
 - **Robust:** If routes change or something fails, RSVP automatically updates or removes reservations.

 ## Real-World RSVP Example

 Imagine your company schedules a video conference:

 - The server sends a PATH message to all attendees.
-- Each attendee’s computer sends back a RESV message to reserve enough bandwidth.
+- Each attendee's computer sends back a RESV message to reserve enough bandwidth.
 - Routers check and reserve space along the route, so video streams smoothly.
 - If someone leaves the meeting, their reservation is released, freeing up resources for others.

 ## Why is RSVP Important for Modern Networks?

 - **Smooth Experiences:** Guarantees video, voice, and gaming apps get the needed performance.
-- **Efficient Resource Use:** Only reserves what’s needed; frees it when not.
+- **Efficient Resource Use:** Only reserves what's needed; frees it when not.
 - **Adaptable:** Handles changes and errors without manual setup.

 **Takeaway:**
 RSVP is a vital part of making modern, real-time internet applications work smoothly.
-It’s the behind-the-scenes technology that helps your favorite apps keep their promises.
+It's the behind-the-scenes technology that helps your favorite apps keep their promises.

 *This explanation is based on material from the official RSVP documentation by Washington University and additional trusted guides.
 For technical readers, see the original RSVP PDF for more depth.*